-In 2016, South Coogee Primary School established a STEM–based Design and Technology program in response to state and national calls for a stronger focus on STEM (Science, Technology, Engineering and Maths) and ‘creative thinking’ in schools.
+South Coogee Primary School has an established STEM–based Design and Technology program.
+This was in response to state and national calls for a stronger focus on STEM (Science, Technology, Engineering and Maths) and ‘creative thinking’ in schools.

 Classes from all year levels visit the school’s STEM lab once a week for project-based learning which is designed to complement the STEM-based learning that also occurs within regular classrooms.
 This approach to learning allows students to gain and apply knowledge, deepen their understanding and develop creative and critical thinking skills within an authentic context.
 But above all helps students develop as independent learners.